cul-2016/quiz/README.md

  ## Migrations

  * Add migration to the `migrations` folder with the following format: `yy-mm-dd_update_table_name`
- * This migration will run automatically when the master branch is deployed (auto deploy when master branch is on)
+ * This migration will run automatically when the master branch is deployed (we have auto deploy on master branch)
- * **staging** version of the app doesn’t follow the same procedure, it uses the `test-scheme-local.txt` located in `/test/utils/test-schema-local.txt`which will also need to be updated with the same information as that in the newly added migration file.
+ * **staging** version of the app doesn’t follow the same procedure, it uses the `test-schema-local.txt` located in `/test/utils/test-schema-local.txt`which will also need to be updated with the same information as that in the newly added migration file
-    * you will then need to run `npm run load-staging-schema` to get this new schema on the staging version of the app.
+    * you will then need to run `npm run load-staging-schema` to get this new schema on the staging version of the app

 ## AWS Database